 Under the attractive nuisance doctrine, homeowners are sometimes responsible for injuries to trespassers.
 If a child drowns in someone’s pool while trespassing on the property, the child’s family can still file a premises liability and wrongful death lawsuit against the pool owner.
 By failing to adequately enclose the pool, the owner creates an attractive nuisance that may draw in a child who, many times, is unable to read the warning signs posted around the pool.

-Furthermore, if a defective product causes a swimming pool accident, the injured party may have a claim against the manufacturer or distributor under products liability law.
+Furthermore, if a defective product causes a swimming pool accident, the injured party may have a claim against the manufacturer or distributor under product liability law.
 Common swimming pool defects include drain and pump defects, which can cause swimmers to become entrapped due to suction.
 Additionally, defects in diving boards, ladders and slides can cause them to fail, which can lead to injuries for people using them.
 Even a pool’s filter can cause injury.
 Defects in pool filters may also cause explosions due to the compressed air inside, launching shrapnel that poses a serious injury threat.